Ontario Common Law Separation Agreements

 For common law couples—i.e., couples who have lived together but never married— there is no formal process that must be followed in order to separate, and no need for divorce.
 Common-law couples can dissolve their union at any time, with no required legal action.

 However, if you have lived together for some time and have children together or have jointly purchased numerous assets, then the process of separating can be complicated.
-You may want to seek legal advice from an Ontario common law separation lawyer and sign a separation agreement.
+You may want to seek legal advice from a lawyer for common law separation in Ontario and sign a separation agreement.

 Common law partners also do not have the same legal rights and obligations toward one another upon separation as do married couples.
 Below are descriptions of the key areas of difference between common law partners and married couples.
 This information applies equally to same-sex and opposite-sex couples.

 Common Law Division of Property